djalbat/watchful-cli/README.md

 There are several points worth noting:

 * The `clean` script has nothing to do with Watchful.
-It deletes the `tmp` directory and is used in the build scripts to come.
-Note that since the watch scripts have to be killed by the user, the is no opportunity to clean up after watching and the `tmp` directory will remain.
-Add the `tmp/` directory to your `.gitignore` file, therefore, or make sure to always build before deployment.
+It deletes the `tmp` directory and is used in the build scripts.
+Note that since the watch scripts have to be killed by the user, there is no opportunity to clean up after watching and consequently the `tmp` directory will remain.
+It is recommended that you add it to your `.gitignore` file, therefore, or make sure to always build before deployment.

 * The `watchful` script invokes Watchful with the requisite paths for the source and temp directories together with the entry and bundle files.
 The options have been abbreviated.
 Using a dedicated `watchful` script means that these options only have to be specified once.

-* The `batch`, `batch-debug`, `incremental` and `incremental-debug` scripts make use of the aforementioned `watchful`, passing it the requisite command plus additional options.
+* The `batch`, `batch-debug`, `incremental` and `incremental-debug` scripts all make use of the aforementioned `watchful` script, passing it the requisite command plus additional options.
 The special `--` command tells npm to pass these options verbatim.
 The `incremental` command is optional and can be left out.

-For a package rather than a bundle, you could remove the call to the final `clean` script from the build scripts; remove the entry and bundle file options from the `watchful` script, and change the temp directory to a lib directory.
+For a package rather than a bundle, you could remove the call to the final `clean` script from the build scripts; remove the entry and bundle file options from the `watchful` script; and change the temp directory to a lib directory.

 ## Contact